FrancisJMR/Foozback/README.md

 # Foozback
 ## A single-page PHP AJAX framework

 Foozback was a project started in 2007 to create simple AJAX one-page websites in PHP with automatic DOM id's and other neat features using prototype.js.
+The goal was to keep code as short as possible while minimizing the number of refreshs from a user interface perspective.

 ## Example

-### A simple image thunmnail listing page with admin login to add/delete images to the media folder.
+A simple yet full image thumbnail listing page with admin login to add/delete images to the media folder in less than 50 lines of code.

 ```
 <?php